Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

-Malcolm Brogdon be on the court for the Boston Celtics at 8:30 PM on Tuesday against the Miami Heat in the 2023 NBA Playoffs.
+Malcolm Brogdon and his Boston Celtics teammates face the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.

-Below, we look at Brogdon's stats and trends to help you pick out the most appealing prop bets.
+In this piece we'll break down Brogdon's stats and trends, helping you make good picks on prop bets.

 Malcolm Brogdon Prop Bets vs. the Heat